opencog/atomspace/examples/type-system/README.md

 Creating Custom Atom Types
 ==========================
-The files here demonstrate how to define new custom Atom Types.
+The files here demonstrate how to define and use new custom Atom Types.

 Projects making use of the AtomSpace often require that some new kind of data to be represented that does not fit into the basic set of